Nanopores as the missing link to next generation protein sequencing

 Enjoyed this read?
 Share it on social media and vote here to help the author win dinner at a local restaurant for their research group!
 For more information, see submission eligibility and guidelines for the Research Highlight Science Writing Contest.

 Think of a cell as a miniature city, with proteins as its inhabitants.
 Each protein-resident has a unique identity, its own characteristics, and function.
-If there was a database cataloging the fingerprints, job profiles, and talents of the city’s inhabitants- such a database would undoubtedly be invaluable!
+If there were a database cataloging the fingerprints, job profiles, and talents of the city’s inhabitants, such a database would undoubtedly be invaluable!
 In a cell, this large-scale study of the structure, functions, and interactions of proteins is known as proteomics.
-The `fingerprint' which uniquely identifies a protein is its amino acid sequence.
-However, existing protein-sequencing techniques aren't fast or comprehensive enough to build up the protein-database for the whole cell.
-Hence, in research recently published on the front cover of Nature Biotechnology and patented under US20220283140A1, the Aksimentiev group, in collaboration with the Wanunu lab at Northeastern University asked the question: Can we directly obtain the full-length protein sequence by "scanning" a single strand of a protein molecule through a biological nanopore?
+The “fingerprint,” which uniquely identifies a protein, is its amino acid sequence.
+However, existing protein-sequencing techniques aren’t fast or comprehensive enough to build up the protein database for the whole cell.
+In research recently published on the front cover of Nature Biotechnology and patented under US20220283140A1, the Aksimentiev group, in collaboration with the Wanunu lab at Northeastern University, asked the question: Can we directly obtain the full-length protein sequence by “scanning” a single strand of a protein molecule through a biological nanopore?

-For sequencing DNA, this is an established technique called “Nanopore sequencing”.
-At its core, nanopore sequencing is based on a simple process: A DNA strand is threaded through a nanoscale pore and the experimenter monitors the changes in electrical current as individual bases pass through.
-This provides real-time, high-resolution data on the sequence, and can be scaled to process thousands of DNA strands.
-While this technology has been fully developed for DNA sequencing, there are three hurdles to overcome to apply it to full-length proteins.
-Namely, unfolding the protein, then threading it into a nanopore, and finally transporting it through.
+For sequencing DNA, this is an established technique called “nanopore sequencing.”
+At its core, nanopore sequencing is based on a simple process: a DNA strand is threaded through a nanoscale pore and the experimenter monitors the changes in electrical current as individual bases pass through.
+The process provides real-time, high-resolution data on the sequence, and can be scaled to process thousands of DNA strands.
+While this technology has been fully developed for DNA sequencing, there are three hurdles to overcome to apply it to full-length proteins: unfolding the protein, threading it into a nanopore, and finally transporting it through.

 Having unfolded the protein, we then needed to thread it through the nanopore.
 The mechanism of threading DNA through a nanopore relies on the electric field and the negative charge along the DNA’s backbone.
 This charge under an electric field facilitates the controlled movement of DNA strands through the nanopore.
-Unlike DNA, however, proteins have a diverse array of amino acids with different charges, resulting in a less consistent charge distribution along the sequence.
-This makes the original electric field driven method ineffective.
+Unlike DNA, however, proteins have a diverse array of amino acids having different charges, resulting in a less consistent charge distribution along the sequence.
+The inconsistency makes the original electric-field-driven method ineffective.
 To thread the more intricate electric environment of a protein, we added a charged tail to the end of a protein using ten aspartic acid residues.
-We found that this charge tail not only facilitated threading, but also helps the protein to move smoothly.
-This slow transport is desirable because the signal readout has a finite time resolution; the more slowly a protein passes through the pore, the more time for sampling and thus obtaining a higher accuracy of readout.
+We found that this charge tail not only facilitates threading, but also helps the protein to move smoothly.
+This slow transport is desirable because the signal readout has a finite time resolution; the more slowly a protein passes through the pore, the more time for sampling and thus obtaining a higher-accuracy readout.